shinmorino/qgate/docs/source/quick_start_guide.rst

    # creating a quantum circuit with one H gate
    circuit = [ H(qreg) ]

-Here, one Hadamard gate is added to circuit with one target qreg.
+Here, one Hadamard gate is added to circuit.

-For other available quantum gates in Qgate, please refer :ref:`gate:Gate`.
+For other available quantum gates in Qgate, please see :ref:`gate:Gate`.

 .. code-block:: python
    :lineno-start: 11